gabouryn/demo-to-learn-angular/README.md

 This app was created to learn more about Angular and Observables from RxJS.

-What I've learned about/touched
+What I've learned about/touched:
 - Angular
     - Routing
     - Using components and HTML templates
-        - ng-container, ngFor, ngIF
+    - `ng-container`, `*ngFor`, `*ngIF`
     - a bit of Angular Service
-        - @Input, @Output
+    - `@Input`, `@Output`
 - Observables
     - creating an observable using `from` and using delays to stagger data transmission

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.